Tai Chi

 About me

-I became involved in Tai Chi and Chi Kung when a friend asked me to join a class about 20 years ago.
+I became involved in Tai Chi and Qigong when a friend asked me to join a class about 20 years ago.
 This started a long journey of exploration in which different forms, styles, training methods, meditation and relaxation practices, and above all people played an important part.
 I love teaching and although people will take different elements from my classes, key skills will be body and mental development and relaxation.

 I am a member of the Chinese Internal Arts Association (CIAA) and a senior instructor of the Tai Chi Union of Great Britain.